-The controversial former planning official represented a certain kind of Ireland
+The death of former planning official George Redmond marks the end of an era for a certain kind of Ireland.

 Mr Redmond, who died aged 92 in a Dublin hospital on Tuesday night, was the most powerful figure in local government in the capital for much of his 40-year career in Dublin Corporation.